thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-25.md

 ## Comments and Comparanda

-On core-formed alabastra of this period see comments on [2003.193](#cat).
+On core-formed alabastra of this period see comments on {% cat '2003.193' %}.
 For the classification of this particular alabastron see [[Grose 1989]], class II:A, alabastron form II:2: pp. 153–154, no. 125.

 ## Provenance